carbon-language/carbon-lang/docs/design/numeric_literals.md

 -   For every rational number, there is a type representing literals with that real value.
--   The types for real numbers are distinct from the types for integers, even for real numbers that represent integers. `var x: i32 = 1.0;` is invalid.
+-   The types for real numbers are distinct from the types for integers, even for real numbers that represent integers.
+For example, `1 / 2` results in `0`, due to integer arithmetic, whereas `1.0 / 2` results in `0.5`.
+This is due to `1` having an integral type, while `1.0` has a real number type, even though it represents the same numeric value.

 Primitive operators are available between numeric literals, and produce values with numeric literal types.
 For example, the type of `1 + 2` is the same as the